UCPO: Uncertainty-Aware Policy Optimization: Experiments

 \subsection{Experimental Settings}

 \paragraph{Datasets and evaluation metrics.}

-This study evaluates cognitive boundaries and hallucination mitigation through two task paradigms.
-The first, free-form Math \& Text Reasoning, employs DAPO-Math-17k \cite{yu2025dapo} for training and assesses performance on AIME24 \cite{AIME2024}, AMC \cite{numina_math_datasets}, MATH500 \cite{lightman2023let}, Minerva \cite{lewkowycz2022solving} and Olympiad Bench \cite{he2024olympiadbench}.
+This study evaluates cognitive boundaries and overconfidence mitigation through two task paradigms.
+The first, free-form Math \& Text Reasoning, employs DAPO-Math-17k \cite{yu2025dapo} for training and assesses performance on AIME24 \cite{AIME2024}, AMC \cite{numina_math_datasets}, MATH500 \cite{lightman2023let}, Minerva \cite{lewkowycz2022solving}, and Olympiad Bench \cite{he2024olympiadbench}.
 The second, constrained-choice General Tasks, uses MMLU-Redux2 \cite{gema2025we} (with 1,000 instances partitioned for testing and the remainder for training) and GPQA-Diamond \cite{rein2024gpqa} to scrutinize overconfidence under compelled-choice scenarios.
-Model responses are categorized as Accuracy ($Acc$), Hallucination ($Hal$), or Uncertainty ($Unc$).
-Following KnowRL \cite{ren2025knowrl}, we employ two primary metrics: Precision on Answered Questions (PAQ), defined as $Acc / (Acc + Hal)$, to measure the reliability of non-uncertain outputs; and the F1 Score, which balances truthfulness and informativeness by penalizing both erroneous assertions and excessive conservatism. \paragraph{Models and Baselines.} To assess generalizability, Qwen3-8B and Llama-3.1-8B-Instruct are selected as backbone models.
+Model responses are categorized as Accuracy ($Acc$), Hallucination ($Hal$, here referring to erroneous definitive answers), or explicit Uncertainty ($Unc$).
+Following KnowRL \cite{ren2025knowrl}, we employ two primary metrics: Precision on Answered Questions (PAQ), defined as $Acc / (Acc + Hal)$, to measure the factual reliability of non-uncertain outputs; and the F1 Score, which balances truthfulness and informativeness by penalizing both erroneous definitive answers and excessive conservatism.

+\paragraph{Models and Baselines.} To assess generalizability, Qwen3-8B and Llama-3.1-8B-Instruct are selected as backbone models.
 Comparative baselines include the original Baseline, prompt-based uncertainty-aware guidance (Prompt-UC), and standard GRPO utilizing binary rewards ($Right=1, Wrong=0$).
-Additionally, GRPO-UC is included as a representative uncertainty learning strategy, employing fixed uncertainty rewards ($r_u \in \{0.2, 0.5, 0.8\}$) to highlight advantage bias and training instability in ternary decision spaces.
+Additionally, GRPO-UC is included as a representative uncertainty learning strategy, employing fixed uncertainty rewards ($r_u \in \{0.2, 0.5, 0.8\}$) to highlight advantage bias and training instability in ternary decision spaces.\footnote{GRPO-UC is not intended as the name of an existing method.
+It serves as a controlled abstraction of the fixed-reward core shared by TruthRL/KnowRL-style uncertainty learning while excluding extra factors such as data construction and pipeline-specific training recipes, which would confound the comparison of reward mechanisms.}

 \paragraph{Training and Evaluation Details.} All experiments are conducted on a cluster of 8 A100 GPUs with a sampling group size $G=8$ for reinforcement learning.
 During the evaluation phase, the decoding temperature is set to $0.6$.
 To ensure statistical reliability, all metrics are reported as the average performance across three independent responses generated for each instance.